tmtsoftware/icd/README.md

 (see also [Typesafe config](https://github.com/typesafehub/config)).

 The JSON Schema `$ref` feature is used to refer to resource files containing JSON schema definitions.
-A custom URI handler is defined here that allows you to refer to HOCON format config files, which are automatically converted to JSON:
+A custom URI handler is defined here that allows you to refer to HOCON format config files from src/main/resources, which are automatically converted to JSON:
 For example: